 Mastering the Coding Skills

-Once you have chosen your platform, the next you need to do it learn its core concepts.
+Once you have chosen your platform, the next one you need to do it learn its core concepts.

-You will need to learn either Swift or Objective-C. But how do you choose?
+You will need to learn Swift or Objective-C. But how do you choose?
 That depends solely on the reason why you are learning mobile app development.

 If you are learning to develop apps to create your own products, then Swift would be a wise choice.
 Swift was introduced in 2014 and since then, it has received mostly positive feedback.

-However, if you are planning to become an iOS developer for a mobile app development company, the best choice might to learn Objective-C first.
+However, if you are planning to become an iOS developer for a mobile app development company, the best choice might learn Objective-C first.
 Primarily because tons of documentation is meant for Objective-C, and there are still thousands of iOS apps out there built with Objective-C. You may need it to maintain or fix the code.

 Apple offers the iOS Developer Library, which is very well-documented.
 You will find many tutorials and videos to help you learn to code.
-It helps you break down the complexity of iOS development program into small basic parts for easy understanding.
+It helps you break down the complexity of the iOS development program into small basic parts for easy understanding.
 In fact, there are many great blogs on iOS development.

 To develop apps on the Android platform, you need to know Java or Kotlin.
 For those who have no clue how it works, you will need an introductory course to the programming language Java.
 The best place to begin is Google’s Android Developer Library.
 Again, these are extremely well-documented and have a comprehensive set of training materials.